srobotta/moodle-tools/teacher-with-150-courses.md

 # Teacher with 150 courses in Moodle

 In the real world our Moodle has some 30k courses and about 10k users.
-In this document I want to demonstrate how to get a developer Moodle filled with course and one teacher assigned to this courses.
+In this document I want to demonstrate how to get a developer Moodle filled with courses and one teacher assigned to this courses.

 ## Preqeuisites

 My setup looks as follows:
 * a running Moodle instance
-* a docker container with the webserver (optional a the Moodle SDK)
+* a docker container with the webserver or the Moodle SDK on a Linux
-* a bash compatible command lineYou need a Moodle instance running
+* a bash compatible command line (the above fulfill this - on Windows this might as well work with the Linux subsystem)

 Whenever I use a backslash here at the end of the line, that's for readability in order to continue with the command on the next line.
 You could omit the backslash and the line break.
-If there is a line break without backslash at the previous line, then you still can merge the lines but must put an semicolon in betweeen.
+If there is a line break without backslash at the previous line, then you still can merge the lines into one but must put an semicolon in betweeen.

 ## Create a course

 Moodle has a tool to create a course per command line with some random data and also students that are enrolled in this course.
-To get a 150 courses at once we go to the project root and run the following
+To create 150 courses at once we go to the project root and run the following
 command:

 ```
 seq 1 120 | while read i; do php admin/tool/generator/cli/maketestcourse.php \
   --shortname="test-$i" --fullname="Make Course Test $i" --size=XS ; done
 ```

+This creates courses with random data in it, one student enroled which is also created with random data.

 ## Enrol the user to the courses